jhucsf/spring2022/assign/assign05.md

 * Create a thread for each client connection.
 You will need a datastructure to represent the data associated with each client.
 We recommend that you use the same `Connection` class you used in part 1 to represent these connections.
-You may use the login message to determine what kind of client is tryiung to connect.
+You may use the login message to determine what kind of client is trying to connect.
 * Process _control messages_ from clients.
 * Broadcast messages to all receivers in a room when a sender sends a message.